Wednesday’s analyst upgrades and downgrades

 GMP analyst Ian Gillies upgraded Trinidad Drilling Ltd. (TDG-T) to "buy" from "hold" with a target of $2.50, which is 6 cents less than the current average among analysts covering the stock.

 Paradigm Capital initiated coverage of International Frontier Resources Corp.
-(IFR-X) with a "speculative buy" rating and 30-cent target
+(IFR-X) with a "speculative buy" rating and 30-cent target.

-GMP initiated coverage of NanoXplore Inc. (GRA-X) with a "speculative buy" rating and $2.50 target..
+GMP initiated coverage of NanoXplore Inc. (GRA-X) with a "speculative buy" rating and $2.50 target.

 MORE TO COME